IoanaGoroneanu/medilink-backend/README.md

 sqlx database create --database-url "postgres://localhost/clinic_db"
 ```

 3. Create a configuration file at the root of the project.
 The application supports both TOML configuration files and environment variables.
-Create a `config.toml` file:
+Create a `config/app.toml` file:
 ```toml
 host = "127.0.0.1"
 port = 8080